 Then go to the Tasks tab to configure the Kiuwan analysis task.
 Kiuwan needs the source code to analyze it, so make sure that there is a ‘Source Code Checkout’ task before anything else.

-After that at least add a Script task to run the Kiuwan analysis.
-You can configure more tasks (like build) in this stage or just use it only for the analysis.
-It is up to you how you want to do it.
+Finally, add a Script task to run the Kiuwan analysis.
+Configure more tasks (like build) in this stage or just use it only for the analysis.

 This is a PowerShell example, using some PowerShell commandlets.
-You can come up with a similar script for Linux shells mimicking the functionality.
+You can create a similar script for Linux shells mimicking the functionality.

-Kiuwan can run 2 different types of analysis baseline and delivery.
-In the previous example the script Kiuwan command runs a baseline analysis if you want to run a delivery analysis you script will look something like:
+Kiuwan can run two different types of analysis: baseline and delivery.
+In the previous example, the script runs a baseline analysis.
+If you want to run a delivery analysis your script will look something like the following:

 A good use case could be to run a Delivery analysis for every pull request, so the policy is applied before the merge.
 The merge can be blocked if the pull request doesn’t pass the Kiuwan audit.

 You can run the build plan manually or define different triggers and strategies to run them automatically.

 What you do will depend on your development process.